 To achieve higher speeds, you're going to need at least a 24V battery.
 However, most Power Wheels vehicles come with a 12V battery.
-If you're more concerned about speed control than increased speeds, you could choose to keep the current battery and make modifications with the speed controller.
+If you're more concerned about speed control than increased speeds, you could choose to keep the current battery and make modifications to the speed controller.

-Assemble Your ESC Board
+Assemble Your Electric Speed Controller Board

 Organize Your Wires

-Before you organize the wiring harnesses bundle of wires, you may want to take this opportunity to remove any electrical components from the toy vehicle and give it a good wipe down.
+Before you organize the wiring harnesses bundle of wires, you may want to take this opportunity to remove any electrical components from the toy vehicle and give it a good wipe-down.
 When all of the toy's surfaces are clean, parts are more likely to adhere securely and last longer.